-(12) Priests refused to allow this city's church bells to be rung as an alarm due to the fire having broken out on Good Friday of 1788.
+(17) During this city's Great Fire, priests refused to allow church bells to be rung as an alarm due to the fire having broken out on Good Friday of 1788.
 The "right to deposit" opened trading access to Americans in this city under Pinckney's Treaty.
 Just outside of this city, Thomas Mullins's failure to bring ladders led to Edward Pakenham's death during a loss to a Choctaw and American force.
 For the point, name this city in which Andrew Jackson won a battle fought after the signing of the Treaty of Ghent.